ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 3-listfiles is a script that displays current directory contents in a long format.

 The file 4-listmorefiles is a script that displays current directory contents, including hidden files in a long format.

+The file 5-listfilesdigitonly is a script that displays current directory contents with user and group ids displayed numerically.